CampbeII/CampbeII/README.md

 ## Tutorials
 When learning a new subject or language I like to write tutorials for myself.
 This not only helps me understand,  but gives me something to reference later that is writen in a way I can understand.
 Whether or not it makes sense to anyone else is debatable.

+**Warning:**
-**Warning:** Some tutorials might be incomplete.
-Life gets in the way sometimes, and I need stop learning cool things to make money to afford the time to keep learning cool things.
+Some tutorials might be incomplete.
+Life gets in the way sometimes, and I need to stop learning cool things, in order to make money, to afford the time...to keep learning cool things.

 [Tutorials](/tutorials/index.md)